versioned/versioned-doc/README.md

 The [REST API](http://api.versioned.io) services has two main purposes:

-* Managing content. i.e. defining models and creating their data
+* Managing content. i.e. defining models (content types) and creating data
 * Delivering content to clients

 ## The Admin UI

+TODO

 Everything that can be done in the admin UI can also be done via the REST API.